KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Comparison with previous studies

-Similarly, for satellites, we show in Fig. \ref{fig:smhm_sat_comp} the comparison of results from \citet{Rodriguez-Puebla2013}, \citet{Sifon2018} and the EAGLE simulation with our two methods.
-However, the definitions of the halo mass of satellite galaxies in both \citet{Rodriguez-Puebla2013} and \citet{Sifon2018} are not equivalent to the one we are using throughout the paper and it is also hard to correct to compare the same quantities.
+Similarly, for satellites, we show in Fig. \ref{fig:smhm_sat_comp} the comparison of the results from \citet{Rodriguez-Puebla2013}, \citet{Sifon2018}, and the EAGLE simulation with our two methods.
+However, the definitions of the halo mass of satellite galaxies in both \citet{Rodriguez-Puebla2013} and \citet{Sifon2018} are not equivalent to the one we use throughout this paper and it is also hard to correct this in order to compare the same quantities. \citet{Rodriguez-Puebla2013} use the definition of the subhalo mass that is defined as a mass of a satellite halo at the observed time (present time), and \citet{Sifon2018} use the definition of the subhalo mass as the mass within a radius for which the subhalo density matches the background density of the cluster at the distance of the subhalo in question.
 The closest definition to ours is the definition from the EAGLE simulation.
 Our results are similar to the behaviour of satellite galaxies therein.
-As for the comparison with \citet{Rodriguez-Puebla2013} and \citet{Sifon2018}, all the studies show lower satellite masses compared to the central galaxies, at the same stellar mass.
-The same holds true also for the overall trend as a function of stellar mass.
+As for the comparison with \citet{Rodriguez-Puebla2013} and \citet{Sifon2018}, all of the studies show lower satellite masses compared to the central galaxies at the same stellar mass.
+The same also holds true for the overall trend as a function of stellar mass.
 In Fig. \ref{fig:ratio} we also show the ratio between the satellite and central halo mass as a function of stellar mass.
-We observe that for the low stellar mass galaxies the ratio is around 0.4 and drops towards 0.2 for high stellar mass galaxies, although the uncertainties on the ratio are quite large.
-This result directly shows us that the satellite galaxies have more than \textasciitilde{}80\% of their dark matter mass stripped (but with a large uncertainty), when they are accreted by a massive central galaxy.
+We observe that for the low stellar mass galaxies, the ratio is around 0.4 and drops towards 0.2 for high stellar mass galaxies, although the uncertainties on the ratio are quite large.
+This result directly shows us that more than \textasciitilde80\% of the dark matter of satellite galaxies is stripped (but with a large uncertainty), when they are accreted by a massive central galaxy.